Holey Moley: International versions

 In October 2019, Australia's Seven Network announced it would be adapting the series for Australian audiences, produced by Eureka Productions.
 Initially slated for an August 2020 broadcast, the show started filming using an expanded version of the US course in California, but abandoned production in March 2020 due to the COVID-19 pandemic.
 The show later restarted filming on a set built in Australia in October 2020, with a new broadcast date set for early 2021.
 Greg Norman stars as the resident golf pro, alongside commentators Rob Riggle (reprising his role from the US version) and Matt Shirvington, along with host and sideline correspondent Sonia Kruger.
 The show premiered on February 1, 2021.

-The Australian Holey Moley set is intended to be reused for potential international adaptations from Germany, the UK and France.
+The Australian Holey Moley set was intended to be reused for potential international adaptations from Germany, the UK and France; however due to the pandemic and travel restrictions this did not eventuate before Eureka's contract for the site expired in July 2023.